oomphinc/drupal-scaffold/README.md

 The only dependency this project has is [Lando][].
 All tools used for this project are containerized and wrapped with [Lando][].

+For those using [DDEV], a DDEV config file is included, however some of the tooling defined for Lando may not be available or will require using DDEV specific commands.

 ## Getting started

 Place a copy of this repository in a new folder.
 In .lando.yml,